Cumbria Medical Services Bursary

 Each year CMS is pleased to offer up to 5 bursaries to Cumbrian students who have been accepted to study medicine at university.

 The bursary programme aims to encourage and support those students living in households with a household income of less that £50,000 to apply to study medicine.
 Applications for the bursary can be made by following this link to the application form:

-Written applications are encouraged each year by the end of September.
+Written applications are encouraged by the end of April.
 Dr Chaudhri and Dr White usually have an informal conversation with the applicants over the phone about their aspirations and plans for the future.

 The bursaries are awarded based on merit and evaluated from the student’s personal statement and a supporting statement from the school.